apache/superset/docs/security.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""

-Using ``Row level security filters`` (under the ``Security`` menu) you can create filters that are assigned to a particular table, as well as a particular role.
+Using ``Row level security filters`` (under the ``Security`` menu) you can create filters that are assigned to a particular table, as well as a set of roles.
 Say people in your finance department should only have access to rows where ``department = "finance"``.
 You could create a ``Row level security filter`` with that clause, and assign it to your ``Finance`` role, as well as the